 In the fall or spring, there will be a final assignment (usually a completed draft of your thesis prospectus, or a different research paper for students who have decided not to continue with the thesis).

 You are responsible for printing out the 985 Grade Recommendation Form, attaching it to your final assignment, obtaining your supervisor's grade recommendation and signature, and submitting to the UGO or tutorial instructor before the deadline.
 (Arrange to share your final assignment with your supervisor in advance with enough time for them to provide comments, as the final assignment will be part of their final grade recommendation.)

 Satisfying Graduation Requirements

-985 can count for one concentration elective.
+985 can count for one Advanced Course in the concentration.
 It does not meet the lab course requirement but does count against the lab limits for concentration requirements.